 Why You’ll Love This Roasted Cauliflower Mash Recipe

 - Made With Only 6 Ingredients - This recipe features simply seasoned roasted cauliflower mashed to perfection with milk or cream and butter.
-It’s just like classic mashies, but with cauliflower!
+The fluffy texture is just like classic mashies, but with cauliflower!

 - Low-Carb & Keto-Friendly - Swapping cauliflower for potatoes is seriously one of the easiest ways to cut back on carbs in your diet.
 With just 7 grams of net carbs per serving (compared to approximately 35 for mashed potatoes), this is a no-brainer for anyone on keto!